-- o No cell phones, iPods, personal video games, or like technology are allowed to be used during school hours. - o La Paloma Academy is not responsible for any electronic devices that are lost, broken, or stolen while on campus. - Sending text or email messages or possessing text or email messages containing images, photos or messages which are reasonably interpreted as sexually suggestive while at school or at a school related function constitutes gross disobedience or misconduct. - Any social media found to be negative towards any La Paloma Academy student or staff member, whether on or off campus, can be punishable.
+- No cell phones, video games, smart watches, or other personal internet-connected devices are allowed to be used on campus. - La Paloma Academy is not responsible for any electronic devices that are lost, broken, or stolen while on campus. - Sending text or email messages or possessing text or email messages containing images, photos or messages which are reasonably interpreted as sexually suggestive while at school or at a school related function constitutes gross disobedience or misconduct. - Any social media found to be negative towards any La Paloma Academy student or staff member, whether on or off campus, can be punishable.
 Consequences will be set by administration.